Antonín Pulda: Later life

 He thought of setting up another theatre in Prague for himself and his protégé Pospischil (the only Czech theatre in Prague being the National Theatre at that time), but he wasn't able to follow through.

 He went with Pospischil to Berlin and later to Vienna.
-He tried to break through as an actor, but despite his excellent knowledge of German, he failed.
-He remained with Pospischil and he accompanied her on German stages as her impresario and secretary.
+He tried to break through as an actor, but despite his excellent knowledge of German, his ambitions came to naught.
+He remained with Pospischil, accompanying her on German stages as her impresario and secretary.

-Without a stable engagement, he suffered from existential uncertainty and his Prague family lived in poverty.
+Without a stable engagement, he suffered from existential uncertainty and his family lived in poverty.
 Pospischil supported them.

-In the last phase of his life he suffered from tuberculosis, he was being treated North Italian spas.
+In the last phase of his life, he was being treated North Italian spas due to having suffered from tuberculosis.
 Pospischil supported him financially.
 He died suddenly of a severe stroke in 1894 at his wife's home in Prague.

 Other activities

 Pulda translated over a hundred plays into Czech.
-He is the author of several of his own theatre texts.
+He is the author of several theatre texts of his own.

 In 1876–1877 he worked on the libretto for the musical comedy Indian Princess based on the comedy Die Prinzessin von Calambo by August von Kotzebue.
 The music was composed by Karel Bendl.
 Indian Princess is considered the first original Czech operetta.
 In 1907, Pulda's libretto was replaced by a new one by Karel Mašek.
 The construction of the original libretto seemed weak, the situations vague, and the verse and prose flimsy.
 The humor was strongly rooted at the time of its creation and 30 years later it was worn out.
 However, the new libretto was not received positively.

 Private life

-He met his future wife, actress Marie Šímová in 1863 in a little Prague theatre "U Zlatého anděla" producing tragedy Magelóna by Josef Jiří Kolár where she played the leading female role.
-With his wife Marie he had three children.
-Son Jaroslav and daughter Augusta also became actors.
-Son Vratislav died prematurely.
+He met his future wife, actress Marie Šímová in 1863 in a little Prague theatre called "U Zlatého anděla", producing the tragedy Magelóna by Josef Jiří Kolár where she played the leading female role.
+He had three children with his wife Marie.
+His son Jaroslav and daughter Augusta also became actors, however his son Vratislav died prematurely.

-He maintained a friendly relationship with actress Maria Pospischil, his former theatre pupil.
+He maintained a friendly relationship with the actress Maria Pospischil, his former theatre pupil.
 After they both left the National Theatre, Pulda left his wife and children and toured Poland with Pospischil and later lived with her in Berlin and Vienna.
-They were rumored to have a love affair, which is probable as they lived together for almost a decade.
+They were rumoured to have had a love affair, which is probable as they lived together for nearly a decade.
 He returned to Prague in late 1894 and died soon after his homecoming.